Illinois Written Test Practice

 Illinois drivers must take the written test every eight years.
 If you don’t have any traffic convictions, the test is normally waived.
 SOS may also require you to take the written test if you have any accident on your driving record.

-For more free practice test with no obligations, visit Driver’s Prep.
+For more free Illinois practice tests with no obligations, visit Driver’s Prep.